precice/calculix-adapter/README.md

 ```
 - nodes-mesh-with-connectivity
 ```
 Note that an error will only occur if nodes-mesh-with-connectivity is specified without a .sur file.
+The calculix-adapter with nearest-projection mapping only supports tetrahedral elements (C3D10) as preCICE only works with surface triangles for nearest-projection mapping.

 ## References
 [1] Lucia Cheung Yau.
 Conjugate heat transfer with the multiphysics coupling library precice.
 Master’s thesis, Department of Informatics, Technical University of Munich, 2016.